Kyoko Okazaki: Gender and sexuality

-Her early work for erotic and pulp manga magazines in the 1980s is considered pioneering in the way it dealt directly with the sexuality of young women outside of the norms of shōjo manga.
+Influenced by the New Wave movement in manga in the late 1970s and early 1980s, her first work was published in erotic and pulp magazines that were open to the aesthetics of shōjo manga.
 Together with other female artists who worked for hentai magazines such as Erica Sakurazawa, Shungicu Uchida and Yōko Kondo, she is sometimes referred to as "onna no ko H mangaka" ("women H cartoonists").